 A dormitory room in a hostel is often the cheapest accommodation and great for those on a budget.
-However as you will be sharing the room with others, as well as bathroom facilities this may not be for you.
-Hostels do often have private rooms as well, which cost more than a dorm room, but should be cheaper than a hotel.
+However, as you will be sharing the room with others, as well as bathroom facilities this may not be for you.
+Hostels do often have private rooms as well, which cost more than a dorm room but should be cheaper than a hotel.

 Set a daily budget

 If you are travelling for a long time, then having a daily budget is vital so as to not run out of money.
-Before travelling work out how much you will have each day, and then set yourself a daily budget which will cover all your expenses.
+Before travelling work out how much you will have each day, and then set yourself a daily budget that will cover all your expenses.
 You could also be somewhat flexible, such as if you plan to do a more expensive activity one day, then take some money out of the budget for the next day and do less on that day.

-Avoid using your debit and credit card
+Careful when using your debit and credit card

 If you are going on short trips, then try and only take hand luggage rather than packing a huge heavy suitcase.
 By doing this you can avoid paying for checked luggage on flights.
-It will also save time as you won’t have to check-in or collect your luggage, and it also saves lugging the suitcase around.
+It will also save time as you won’t have to check in or collect your luggage, and it also saves lugging the suitcase around.

 Avoid shopping and buying gifts

 Buying gifts and other merchandise can also add up.
 If possibly try simply travelling for experiences and to enjoy the destination.
 If you stay away from gift shops and malls, then you will find yourself saving lots of money when you travel.